Allaman/nvim/README.md

 ## Structure

-Each plugin is to be installed is defined in `plugins.lua` and each plugin has its own configuration (if applicable) in `lua/config` which is loaded by packer.
+Each plugin to be installed is defined in `plugins.lua` and each plugin has its own configuration file (if necessary) in `lua/config` which is loaded by packer.

 ```
 .